tamersp25/docs/docs/developer/engines/cognitive/README.md

 Audio | Audio Recognition | Recognizes sound segments in an audio file, eg. 'gunshot', 'ad' or 'crying baby'.
 Speech | Keyword Spotting	| Finds specific words in an audio recording, without producing a transcript.
 Speech | Language Identification | Identifies the natural human language(s) spoken in an audio file.
-Text | Content Classification | Categorizes one or multiple documents according to a pre-defined ontology.
-Text | Language Identification | Detects one or multiple natural languages in text.
-Text | Summarization | Generates a summar of written text.
 Text | Text-to-Speech | Generates spoken word from text.
 Configurations may include output voice gender and accent.
 Transformation | Orchestration | Arranges and combines various processes in order to optimize output.
 Transformation | Transcoding | Converts one input file format to another.